blue-cheetah-77-88-33-66/Synthetic-Data-using-GAN-and-Stable-Diffusion/README.md

 <h2>Instances of generated images using DCGAN</h2>

-Generated images will be here (Loading)
+Generated images will be here (Loading).

+We are conducting this part on my repo named myDcgan_draft.
 <h2>Instances of generated images using Stable Diffusion</h2>

-Generated images will be here (Loading)
+Generated images will be here (Loading).

+We are conducting this part on my repo named myStableDiff_draft, but this part is private repo because my paper has not been published yet.

+<h2>FID scores and results of performance metrics</h2>
+Since it will be used in paper in this section, it will be private until the publication process is over.
+After the paper is published, all private parts will be accessible.

 <h2>Steps of this project</h2>

 <h3>1)Project Overview:</h3>